Preparing For Post-Secondary

 Tips to Help You Hear Better in Classrooms/Study Groups

 Understanding what everyone is saying in a group or in the classroom can be very challenging and frustrating.
 Fortunately, there are some solutions you can try.
-Many people with hearing loss are using speech to text apps for their smartphones.
+Many people with hearing loss are using speech to text apps found on their smartphone or tablet.
 It works really well when everyone in the group has the app on their smartphones.
-Click Apps for Hearing Loss for a listing of speech to text apps and discover your favorite!
+We’d love to know your favorite speech-to-text app!

 Arrive to your classes early so you can pick your preferred seating for better hearing / visual cues.